-Program Information The Medium and Heavy Truck Technology program offers training in the diagnosis, repair, service and maintenance of heavy-duty diesel equipment and trucks.
+The Medium and Heavy Truck Technology program offers training in the diagnosis, repair, service and maintenance of heavy-duty diesel equipment and trucks.
+The program has a master program accreditation from Automotive Service Excellence Education Foundation (ASSEF).
 The program offers students the opportunity to become adept at analyzing truck component failure, servicing the components, using testing procedures, and troubleshooting.
 Preventative maintenance is stressed as well as the importance of high-quality workmanship in order to prevent expensive downtime on diesel equipment.
 Classroom instruction is integrated with shop assignments to provide each student with the knowledge and skills necessary to be successful in the diesel service field.